PUPPY SHOTS INFORMATION

 Duration of Immunity to Canine Vaccines: What We Know and Don't Know

 Ronald D. Schultz is Professor and Chair of the Department of Patho-biological Sciences, School of Veterinary Medicine, University of Wisconsin-Madison.
+He is also one of the first (2007) to make public ii Instant Information on Adverse Vaccine Reactions.

 "Duration of protective immunity was assessed primarily by two procedures; the first is held to be the "gold standard and that is to challenge the vaccinated animal with the virulent organism, the second method is to measure antibody and compare the antibody titer to that which is known to prevent infection (e.g. provide sterile immunity).
 The studies we report here include challenge studies as well as studies that determine antibody titers.
 A summary of our results show the following (Table 1). “